 It should be noted that some observers have already added to the confusion of the ordinance and apparently misinterpreted these occupant and unit count provisions to mean they are an additional 6 to 8 percent “surcharge” on top of the 10 percent required LEED point increase which could result in up to an 18 percent required point increase when combined (see David C. Longinotti, “San Francisco’s Green Building Ordinance: All That Glitters…”, The Registry, August/September 2008).
 However, the higher occupant and unit count provisions are in fact intended to provide a benefit or reduction in the otherwise required 10 percent increase by dropping the required increase in points to 8 percent or 6 percent, accordingly, and do not operate as a “surcharge.”
 In response to Mr. Longinotti’s musing about why there are no corresponding provisions for occupant loads and density applicable to historic buildings, it is quite clear that the City obviously did not want to provide the same benefit or percentage point reduction if an historic building was involved in order to further discourage demolition of historic structures to an even greater extent than discouraging demolition of non-historic structures.
 That heightened City desire to discourage demolition of historic structures is also evident is how the 10 percent point increase is calculated for historic versus non-historic demolitions: for non-historic, “the required points shall be increased by 10 percent of the total required of the applicable LEED requirements absent a demolition”, whereas for historic “the required points shall be increased by 10 percent of the total available in the required LEED System” (Section 1304C.0.5.1.1).

 Nonetheless, the fact remains that under the new ordinance, regardless of whether occupant loads or unit counts are increasing, a developer who redevelops a real estate asset in San Francisco will be held to a higher standard than a developer who develops a vacant parcel by having to pursue a greater number of rating system points.
-To add insult to injury, there is no correlation required in terms of the extra points required to comply with the mandated 10 percent increase and the goals sought to be advanced in rehabilitating rather that redeveloping buildings, namely preserving embodied energy and materials in existing buildings and reducing the consumption of energy and materials in constructing new building (see intent language in Ordinance Section 1(b)(xiv)).
+To add insult to injury, there is no correlation required in terms of the extra points required to comply with the mandated 10 percent increase and the goals sought to be advanced in rehabilitating rather that redeveloping buildings, namely preserving embodied energy and materials in existing buildings and reducing the consumption of energy and materials in constructing new building and in case accidents happen during construction employers can find the perfect employee injury lawyer to cover the legal issues of this.
 To wit, as a developer, one could pursue the extra required points from credits that have no direct relation to the goals of energy or material conservation (e.g. Core & Shell credits such as EQ Credit 8.2: Views outside for occupants of 90% of regularly occupied spaces; or SS Credit 5.1: Protect or restore habitat, etc.).

 There are several other misgivings with San Francisco’s green building ordinance that are outside the scope of this article but that will challenge developers and insert additional risk management requirements into the design and project delivery process.
 While the ordinance may not be catastrophic to the development industry, it defies good planning logic in certain respects as it moves voluntary green building rating systems into a regulatory framework and puts them on acid for redevelopment projects.